aniruthmp/spring-oracle-stored-proc/README.md

-# SpringBoot Demo Project for executing Oracle Stored Procedure
+# SpringBoot Demo Project for Executing Oracle Stored Procedure

 ### Pre-requisite
 - This requires Oracle DB.
 Follow this [article](https://medium.com/@brunoborges/setting-up-database-servers-for-development-on-mac-os-x-using-docker-b7f2fad056f3) to  spin an Oracle docker image.
 Alternatively, you can use the [docker-compose.yml](./src/main/docker/docker-compose.yml)